google/proto-quic/src/tools/perf/docs/apk_size_regressions.md

-# How to Deal with Apk Size Alerts
+# How to Deal with Android Size Alerts

+*Most alerts should not have a bug created for them.
+Please read on...*

 ### If the alert is for "other lib size" or "Unknown files size":
  * File a bug against agrieve@ to fix